nf2337/Mapping-Global-Foodscapes/tutorial1.md

 ![Image 2](/Mapping-Global-Foodscapes/assets/img/Tutorial-1/2-Tutorial-1.png)

-Move to the Google Drive > Tutorials > Tutorial 1 > Data, and download the “Country-Boundaries-110” file.
+Move to the Google Drive > Tutorials > Tutorial 1 > [Data](https://drive.google.com/drive/folders/1WUO3lS13vYuyvtgiUEVwo1BOur4QrTiE), and download the `“Country-Boundaries-110”` file.
+Make sure to drag it into a designated folder.
-When you open the file, you will realize that there are 7 different file extensions which all make up a shapefile.
-While you need them all to run your file (so keep your data organized!), the one essential file is the .shp extension.
+When you open the file, you will realize that there are  differen7t file extensions which all make up a shapefile.
+While you need them all to run your file (so keep your data organized!), the one essential file is the `.shp` extension.

 Turn to your QGIS interface, and navigate to Layer > Add Layer > Add Vector Layer.
-Click the […] next to the Vector Datasets and find your “Country-Boundaries-110” file.
+Click the […] next to the Vector Datasets and find your `“Country-Boundaries-110”` file.
 Click the .shp extension, and press open, then add.

-You should now see countries of the world on your Map Canvas and in your Layer Panel.
+You should now see countries of the world on your **Map Canvas** and in your **Layer Panel**.
 Let’s learn to navigate.

 ![Image 3](/Mapping-Global-Foodscapes/assets/img/Tutorial-1/3-Tutorial-1.png)

 These are some useful tools.
-The first is Pan Map, the second is Zoom Full (takes you to the full extent), and the third is Identify Feature.
+The first is **Pan Map**, the second is **Zoom Full** (takes you to the full extent), and the third is **Identify Feature**.

-Let’s try Identify Feature.
+Let’s try **Identify Feature**.
 Click on a country, and you will get a panel on the left that will show you some information.
 This includes the name, and lots of other entries.
 Where is this information coming from?

-The Identify Feature tool is a quick way to view attributes associated with each feature.
-To understand this more fully, navigate to your Layers Panel, and click Open Attributes Table.
+The **Identify Feature** tool is a quick way to view attributes associated with each feature.
+To understand this more fully, navigate to your **Layers Panel**, and click **Open Attributes Table**.

 ![Image 4](/Mapping-Global-Foodscapes/assets/img/Tutorial-1/4-Tutorial-1.png)